r-slime/r-programming/README.md

 # r-programming
 <br>
 This is a repository of my work in r.
-I also will update this README file with links to notebooks and my other work.
+I will update this README file with links to external examples of my work.
 <br>
 <br>
 <h2>Data Cleaning Examples</h2> <br>